7 Amazing Benefits Of Tai Chi Yoga For Your Body, Mind, And Spirit

-Hatha yoga is the popular form of ancient Indian Yoga tradition, which focuses on the holistic healing of the being with postures, mudras, pranayama and meditation.
-It includes various stretches, forward and backward bends, seated and standing postures, inversions and twists to ensure our physical well being.
+Hatha yoga is a popular form of age-old Indian yoga.
+It stresses on the all-round healing of the being with mudras, meditation, pranayama, and postures.
+It majorly consists of various stretches, bends (backward and forward), postures (standing and seated), twists, and inversions to ensure our physical health.

 Tai Chi Yoga has a number of benefits, some of which are:

 - The most important of all the uncountable benefits of Tai Chi yoga is its anti-aging properties.
-Tai Chi yoga increases the longevity.
+Tai Chi increases longevity.
 It is beneficial for older people.

-- It reduces stress levels, depression and tension.
-People who practice Tai Chi yoga, experience less anxiety and stress.
+- It reduces stress levels, depression, and tension.
+People who practice Tai Chi experience less anxiety and stress.

 - It improves breath control and meditation power.
-It also enhances cognitive functions of the brain.
+It also enhances the cognitive functions of the brain.

 - Regular practice of Tai Chi yoga proves beneficial for diseases like osteopenia, arthritis, constipation, indigestion, migraine and headaches, diabetes, chronic back problems, musculoskeletal pain, and high blood pressure.

-- It also enhances the immunity power of the body and helps in regulating the sleeping patterns and disorders.
+- It also enhances the body’s immunity and helps regulate sleeping patterns and disorders.

 On his website about Tai Chi Yoga, John Neubauer states the following structure for a Tai Chi yoga session: